jayjson/MovieDatabase-iOS/README.md

 #  Movie Database App
 ## Overview
-- This project contains an app that fetches and displays a list of popular movies from tmdbʼs API.
-The app uses SwifUI and the MVVM + Coordinator architectural pattern to support quick product iterations, and its core functionalities are covered by unit tests to prevent regressions.
+- This project contains an app that fetches and displays a list of popular movies from the TMDB API.
+The app uses SwiftUI and the MVVM + Coordinator architectural pattern to support quick product iterations, and its core functionalities are covered by unit tests to prevent regressions.
-- More info on tmdbʼs API (more info: https://developers.themoviedb.org/3/getting-started/introduction)
+- For more info on the TMDB API, visit: https://developers.themoviedb.org/3/getting-started/introduction.

 ## What's Covered
 ### General / Across the App